-Dr. Ray Pritchard is the president of Keep Believing Ministries, in Internet-based ministry serving Christians in 225 countries.
+Dr. Ray Pritchard is the president of Keep Believing Ministries, an Internet-based ministry serving Christians in 225 countries.
 He is the author of 29 books, including Stealth Attack, Fire and Rain, Credo, The ABCs of Christmas, The Healing Power of Forgiveness, An Anchor for the Soul and Why Did This Happen to Me?
-Ray and Marlene, his wife of 43 years, have three sons-Josh, Mark and Nick, three daughters-in-law--Leah, Vanessa, and Sarah, and seven grandchildren.
+Ray and Marlene, his wife of 39 years, have three sons - Josh, Mark and Nick, two daughters-in-law- Leah and Vanessa, and four grandchildren - Knox, Eli, Penny and Violet.
 His hobbies include biking, surfing the Internet, and anything related to the Civil War.

 Pastor Howard Duncan just emailed me with the news that Joe Nast died this week of heart failure.
 I smiled when I heard the news because Joe was an and dear friend from my earliest days in Oak Park.
 I think Joe was in his mid-60s when I met him, though that just a guess on my part.
 For the last few years, his health was not good and I did not see him often.